Prabhav55221/MIDAS_Submission_Prabhav/README.md

 Tasks Submitted - Task 1, Task 2, Task 3
 ```

+**Note - PDFs containing description of all experiments, discussion of results etc are provided for all tasks.
+The ReadMe for all tasks only contains an overview of the same.**

 ## Root Directory Structure

 All tasks are present in this repository in the respective directories shown below.
 Few points to note are: